To overcome compulsive eating in any given case, it is essential to know what causes compulsive eating, or binge eating in the first place.

 -It appears to be much the same as an addiction to drugs or alcohol in many ways.
 The fact is: it is frequently called a food addiction.

-It can often be even harder to overcome compulsive eating than defeating an alcohol or drug addiction, because a person with a compulsive eating disorder still must eat, but has to learn to eat less ...easier said than done.
+It can often be even harder to overcome compulsive eating than defeating an alcohol or drug addiction, because a person with a compulsive eating disorder still has to eat , but has to learn to eat less ... easier said than done.

 Health Problems of Compulsive Eating Disorder

--When you overcome compulsive eating, you avoid the risk of many health conditions that arise due to the binge eating, or more accurately the obesity that is sure to follow, such as:
+-When you overcome compulsive eating, you avoid the risk of many health conditions that occur due to binge eating, or more accurately the obesity that is sure to follow, such as:

 Long-term side effects include: